Ontario’s Long Nose Gar

 "Whoa, wait a second," I wondered out loud.
 "If the season hasn't opened yet, what are you guys doing catching muskies?"

 Now, draw a line from Sault Ste.
-Marie across to Lake Temiskaming and all the water in Ontario south of it, including Lake Huron, Georgian Bay, Lake Nipissing, Lake Erie, Lake Simcoe, Lake Ontario and the myriad of waters in and around the Ottawa River harbour long nose gar.
+Marie that crosses to Lake Temiskaming and all the water in Ontario south of it, including Lake Huron, Georgian Bay, Lake Nipissing, Lake Erie, Lake Simcoe, Lake Ontario, and the myriad waters in and around the Ottawa River harbour longnose gar.

 Longnose gar, like this beauty that fishing guide Rob Jackson is holding, is a fascinating fish from the late Cretaceous era that are found in Ontario south of the line from Sault Ste.
 Marie to Lake Temiskaming.
 (Photo credit: Gord Pyzer)

-What is unique about those eggs that are poisonous to mammals and birds is that they hatch very quickly in the tepid warm water, usually in a matter of days, and the tiny gar is born with a Velcro-like patch on their snouts that lets them attach themselves to stalks of vegetation.
+What is unique about those eggs that are poisonous to mammals and birds is that they hatch very quickly in the tepid warm water, usually in a matter of days, and the tiny gar is born with a Velcro-like patch on its snout that lets it attach itself to stalks of vegetation.
 Gar fry also grow rapidly, as much as six times faster than most other sport fish, so young-of-the-year gar can reach a foot or more in length in a matter of weeks.

 How you go about catching these magnificent relics will also blow your mind.